markbirbeck/youknowfordevs.com/_posts/2018-10-29-using__writev-to-create-a-fast-writable-stream-for-elasticsearch.md

  - streams
 ---

 We all know how great Node streams are.
-But it wasn't until I recently needed to create (yet another) writable stream wrapper for ElasticSearch that I realised just how much work the streaming APIs can do for you.
+But it wasn't until I recently needed to create (yet another) writable stream wrapper for Elasticsearch that I realised just how much work the streaming APIs can do for you.
 And in particular how powerful the `_writev()` method is.

 <!--snip-->

-I was looking to wrap the ElasticSearch client in a writable stream so that I could use it in a streaming pipeline.
-I've done this many times before, in many different contexts--such as creating ElasticSearch modules to be used with Gulp and Vinyl--so I was all set to follow the usual pattern:
+I was looking to wrap the Elasticsearch client in a writable stream so that I could use it in a streaming pipeline.
+I've done this many times before, in many different contexts--such as creating Elasticsearch modules to be used with Gulp and Vinyl--so I was all set to follow the usual pattern:

-* my first step would be to set up an ElasticSearch client, using the ElasticSearch API;
+* my first step would be to set up an Elasticsearch client, using the Elasticsearch API;
-* I'd then add a function that gets called with whatever entry should be written to the ElasticSearch server;
+* I'd then add a function that gets called with whatever entry should be written to the Elasticsearch server;
 * to speed writing up I wouldn't write this entry straight to the server, but instead buffer each of the entries in an array (the size of which would of course be configurable).
-Then, once the buffer was full the entries would be written en masse to the ElasticSearch server using the [bulk update API](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-bulk) (which is much, much faster than writing records one at a time);
+Then, once the buffer was full the entries would be written en masse to the Elasticsearch server using the [bulk update API](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-bulk) (which is much, much faster than writing records one at a time);
 * when the source of the data for the writable stream indicates that there is no more data to send I'd check whether there is any data still in the buffer, and if so call a 'flush' function;
 * and once all data is flushed, I'd delete the client.

-None of this will probably surprise you, and you'd no doubt write an interface to ElasticSearch in much the same way yourself.
+None of this will probably surprise you, and you'd no doubt write an interface to Elasticsearch in much the same way yourself.

 But what might surprise you--especially if you haven't looked at [Node's Writable Streams](https://nodejs.org/api/stream.html#stream_writable_streams) for a while--is how many of these steps could be done for you by the Node libraries.